 Are Child-Sized Caskets Available?

-Yes.
 Child-sized caskets are available in a variety of different sizes ranging from preemie, infant, toddler, to youth-sized caskets.
 Vaults and burial plots can be purchased to fit a child’s smaller casket as well.

 You may also want to contact the cemetery where you plan to bury your loved one if you have additional questions about the burial site or a graveside service.
 Don’t be afraid to reach out for help when you and your family are most in need of comfort and assistance.